arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 sort last.txt | uniq | wc -l
 ```

-This gives us the single numeric output `4`; there are 4 lines corresponding to the 4 unique animals listed in `last.txt`.
+This gives us the single numeric output `5`; there are five lines corresponding to the five unique animals listed in `last.txt`.

 What if we want to know which animal has the shortest scientific name?
 This also becomes a three step process: